rails-girls-summer-of-code/summer-of-code/guide/coaching.md

 * Showing how to debug and troubleshoot
 * Showing students the way to a solution

 <p>It is important for coaches to teach the process of programming - showing the way to a solution rather than telling the answer.
 This will sometimes include going over the basics, showing how to debug and troubleshoot, or discussing concepts on paper.
 Coaches should spend time with their students, guiding them through the relevant coding steps (eg. by asking mindful questions).
 Every project is different; just make sure your students really understand what you are trying to teach them, at the risk of not being <abbr title="Don't Repeat Yourself">DRY</abbr> :)</p>

 <p>While we know that sometimes life gets in the way and that unexpected events happen: We really encourage all coaches supporting a team to try their hardest to commit, and not to drop out of the program halfway through. <strong>Your support is essential for teams to succeed</strong>!</p>

-<h3 id="expertise">Should I have a good knowledge of a project chosen by my team?</h3>
+<h3 id="expertise">Should I have in-depth knowledge of the project(s) chosen by my team?</h3>

-* It’s not required

-<p>You don’t have to be an expert on a project of your team’s choice.
-However, it is good if you have some expertise in technologies used in the project.
-We also recommend you to get acquainted with project’s technical design and codebase once your team is accepted in the program.</p>
+<p>In-depth knowledge of the project(s) chosen by your team is not required.
+However, we do expect you to have some expertise in the technologies used in the project.
+We also recommend getting acquainted with the project’s technical design and codebase once your team is accepted in the program.</p>

 <h3 id="time">How much time does coaching take?</h3>

 * 1-2 hours a day during office hours
 * Availability via chat or email, for important/urgent matters

 <p>During the period of the Summer of Code (July-September 2017), we recommend around 1-2 hours a day of personal time plus chat or email.
 If it works best, in-person coaching can be "blocked" to a whole day or afternoon a week, making it easier for you to combine it with your day-to-day work.</p>

 <p>Coaches are <strong>not</strong> expected to work together with their students full-time!
 But from a student's perspective, as they will constantly run into problems they need help with, it is best for them and their progress if they have a coach at hand most of the time, which is why we recommend that coaching be shared between a few coaches.
 Each team must have at least 2 coaches, but is allowed to have more.</p>

 <p>We also encourage you to ask your company to become a <a href="http://railsgirlssummerofcode.org/guide/coaching-company/">Coaching Company</a>.</p>

 <h3 id="register">Ways to find a team and register as a coach</h3>